jmyounker/vers/README.md

 }
 ```

-`Vers` can write the ata file directly to a file.
+`Vers` can write the data file directly to the filesystem.

 ```
 vers -f version.json data-file -o data-version.json